vale-cocoa/ThreeWaysTrie/README.md

     var anotherEmptyTrie = ThreeWaysTrie<Int>()
 ```

 Non-empty `String` values must be used as trie's keys.
-An attempt to use an empty `String` value as a key will trigger a run-time error.
+An attempt to use an empty `String` value as a key will trigger a runtime error.

 ## Keys look-up operations